-The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Custodial funds have no measurement focus; however, they use the accrual basis of accounting to recognize receivables and payables.
+The government-wide financial statements and fiduciary fund financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
 Property taxes are recognized as revenues in the year for which they are levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.
 The proportionate share of the School System's net pension liability and net OPEB liability have been allocated to the pension plan and the OPEB plan based on actual contributions made to the plans during the measurement period to actuarially determine the proportionate share of each participating employer.